What is Work Study?

 Math and reading tutor Work Study jobs

-Work Study students can use their award to get jobs as Reading Tutors in local elementary schools, and as Math Tutors in local middle schools.
+Work Study students can use their award to get jobs as reading tutors in local elementary schools and as math tutors in local middle schools.
 Tutoring positions are posted on Handshake each academic year.
-If you don't see any currently listed, contact us.
+If you don't see any currently listed, contact the Office of Financial Aid.

-Community service Work Study with the Center for Community Based Learning and Action (CCBLA)
+Community service Work Study with the Center for Community-Based Learning and Action

-The CCBLA has developed strong relationships with local community grassroots organizations.
-Visit their office in SEMINAR 2, Building E, Room 2125, or visit the CCBLA website to find out more about community-service work study jobs with them.
+The Center has developed strong relationships with local community grassroots organizations.
+Visit their office or the Center's website to find out more about their community service work study jobs.

-If there is an off-campus employer that a work study student (who must be a Washington State Resident) wants to work with and does not see a posting on Handshake for it, the student should let our staff know.
-It is possible that we can make that opportunity happen!
+If there is an off-campus employer that a Washington state resident work study student wants to work with but does not see a posting on Handshake for it, the student should let Financial Aid staff know.
+It is possible that they can make the opportunity happen!